-Principle 4.4 - Recognize the importance of civic spaces, social functions and environmental amenities as a part of maintaining a sense of community
+Principle 4.4 - Enhance civic spaces, social functions, and environmental amenities to make Town a more desirable complete neighborhood

 Principle 4.5 - Preserve historic structures and sites

 Why is this section addressed?

 The Town of Jackson is the community's largest and most complete neighborhood - making it our central complete neighborhood and our "Heart".
 Town already contains all of the components of a complete neighborhood: